EdwynBrient/HRRPclf-req-angles/README.md

-# Conditional Aspect-Angle Estimation via Kalman Filtering
+# Aspect-Angle-Aware HRRP Classification

-A PyTorch Lightning-based classification framework for HRRP (High-Resolution Range Profile) radar data with conditional aspect-angle estimation using Kalman filtering.
+Reproducibility repository for the paper experiments on HRRP (High-Resolution Range Profile) classification with explicit conditioning on viewing/aspect angle.

+## Paper at a glance

+This repository accompanies the paper **"High-Resolution Range Profile Classifiers Require Aspect-Angle Awareness"**, submitted at EUSIPCO26.

+The core message is about **classification**, not angle estimation itself: HRRP classifiers perform significantly better when viewing angle is used as an explicit conditioning variable.

+In our experiments, we compare unconditioned baselines vs. angle-aware variants (FiLM / CBN / concatenation) across multiple backbones.
+The paper reports a consistent gain in classification performance, with an average accuracy improvement of about **7%** and gains up to **10%** on some setups.

 ## Overview

-This repository implements:
+This repository is intended to reproduce the paper results:
-- **Aspect-angle estimation** from 2D position tracks using an adaptive Kalman filter
-- **Conditional classification** of HRRP radar signatures with aspect angle as a conditioning signal
+- **Conditional HRRP classification** with aspect-angle-aware models
-- **Multiple architectures**: ResNet, CNN, LSTM, MLP backbones
-- **Flexible conditioning mechanisms**: FiLM, concatenation (cat), and CBN
-- **Stratified train/val/test splitting** and cross-validation support
+- **Experiment configs used in the study** (ResNet/CNN/MLP variants, conditioning modes)
+- **Train/validation/test evaluation workflow** matching the reported setup
+- **Kalman-based aspect-angle notebook** for secondary analysis and reproducibility checks

 ## Quick Start